oauth-wg/oauth-selective-disclosure-jwt/main.md

 ## Creating an SD-JWT

-An SD-JWT, at its core, is a digitally signed document containing hashes over the claim values with unique salts and other metadata.
+An SD-JWT, at its core, is a digitally signed document containing hash digests over the claim values with unique random salts and other metadata.
 It MUST be digitally signed using the issuer's private key.

 ```